waterbobo24/Morrowind-llm-server-client/README.md

 | **Windows** | ⚠️ Untested | Server (.NET) is cross-platform.
 Mod text input requires Zenity or script modifications.
 Voice-only mode should work. |
 | **macOS** | ⚠️ Untested | Server (.NET) is cross-platform.
 Mod text input uses Zenity (not native); `osascript` or voice-only may be needed. |

 > **Text Input:** This mod uses **Zenity** to display text entry dialogs *outside* the game window.
-OpenMW Lua does not currently provide an in-game text box API.
+An in-game text box is not currently implemented.
 If Zenity is unavailable, text input falls back to voice-only mode (if Deepgram is configured) or fails gracefully.

 ---